Codenator81/modxTwigTemplateEngine/core/components/modxtwig/twig_plugins/twig/doc/templates.rst

 values when the template is evaluated, and **tags**, which control the logic of the template.

 Below is a minimal template that illustrates a few basics.
-We will cover the details later on:
+We will cover further details later on:

 .. code-block:: html+jinja